rotaryden/workflower/README.md

-# Workflower
+# Workflower (WIP)

+Programmatic AI workflow boilerplate for boostraping and streamlining vibe-coded AI workflows.

-Suno AI workflow automation server with Telegram integration and LLM-powered music generation.
+As example, Suno automation server with Telegram integration and LLM-powered music generation added.

+Note: Suno API is currently bogus :) it has no official API.
+WIP for workaround

+Intended to be rolled out with special NGINX setup on a Linux instance.

+Known Problems as of now:
+- need to fix paths redirects cause Nginx etup assumes /tX prefix fro tool number X (port mapped 4000+X)

 ## Local Machine Prerequisites